2007–08 Seattle SuperSonics season: Regular season

 Kevin Durant and Jeff Green's regular season debuts were in doubt, since each player had to deal with sprained ankle injuries during the pre-season.
 Durant managed to return in time for the season opener on Halloween night, scoring 18 points in a loss against the Denver Nuggets.
 After their home opener (a loss against the Phoenix Suns), chances for the team to remain in Seattle took a heavy blow, as Sonics' owner Clay Bennett made public his desire to relocate the team to Oklahoma City.
 The SuperSonics remained on a losing streak that reached 8 games, their worst start in franchise history, and remained the only team in the league without a win before defeating the Miami Heat, followed by a Durant game-winner two days later to get past the Atlanta Hawks.
 The SuperSonics finished the month of November snapping a 6-game losing streak with their first home victory in a game against the Indiana Pacers, with Durant scoring a career-high 35 points.
-Before the win against the Pacers, the Sonics where 0–7 at home.
+Before the win against the Pacers, the Sonics were 0–7 at home.

 The Sonics registered their best record of the season in December, struggling with injuries to Luke Ridnour, Delonte West and Kurt Thomas adding to the absence of center Robert Swift.
 Kevin Durant matched again his career-high 35 points in a win against the Milwaukee Bucks, one of their four victories at home that month.
 After a 2–3 road trip that ended with a loss against the Utah Jazz in which the Sonics were held to one of their lowest scoring outputs in the season, the team returned to the KeyArena to close the year with a 5-game homestand.

 After a loss against the Philadelphia 76ers in the last game of 2007, the Sonics went on their longest losing streak of the season, dropping their first 13 games of January in a combined franchise worst 14-game losing streak.
 During the first games of the month, the team were without the services of their second best scorer Chris Wilcox and point guard Luke Ridnour, who were sidelined with injuries.
 The Sonics halted the streak by defeating the defending champions San Antonio Spurs and proceeded to win their next two games at home.